 At Capernaum, the temple tax collectors demanded tax from Jesus and Peter.
 Although it was wrong for them to demand temple tax from them, yet Jesus paid to avoid giving offence to them.

 Giving offence puts one off and might probably degenerate into enmity.
 Jesus did not even argue with them on its legality.
 Some might judge this as injustice.
 Saint Paul writes, “To have lawsuits at all with one another is defeat for you.
 Why not rather suffer wrong?
 Why not rather be defrauded?”
 (1Cor 6:7).

 Provoking others closes the door of communication.
 Hence Saint Paul advices, “Fathers, do not provoke your children to anger, but bring them up in the discipline and instruction of the Lord” (Eph 6:4).
 Again, “Fathers, do not provoke your children, lest they become discouraged” (Col 3:21).

 Not reasoning in the same direction is not an excuse to give offence to others.
-Saint Dominic did not provoke the Albigensians even when threatened with violence.
-He also appealed to the authorities to have mercy on them.
+Saint Maximilian Mary Kolbe aimed at converting the sinners and not provoking them.
+He finally died in place of a man with family.
 We must live out Christ’s command, “Love your enemies and pray for those who persecute you” (Matt 5:44).

 Thought for today: ... love one another (Rom 13:8).